Friendless euro sinks to fresh depths, dollar firms

 "Our technical team highlights rallies to resistance at 1.0765 as a selling opportunity, targeting 1.0073."

-Last week, the common currency skidded 3.2 percent, suffering its biggest weekly fall since September 2011 as the European Central Bank kicked off its 1.1 trillion euro bond-buying stimulus program.
+Last week, the common currency skidded 3.2 percent, suffering its biggest weekly fall since September 2011 as the European Central Bank kicked off its 1.1 trillion euro bond-buying stimulus programme.

-The greenback was flat on the yen at 121.40, though it remained within striking distance of a near eight-year peak of 122.04.
+The greenback was flat on the yen at 121.40 JPY=, though it remained within striking distance of a near eight-year peak of 122.04.

 Data from the Commodity Futures Trading Commission on Friday showed currency speculators piled onto long dollar bets in the week ended March 10.